 These show some of the miracles that were said to have taken place after the murder of Thomas Becket.
 Many of the pilgrims visiting the tomb of St Thomas would not have been able to read and write and stained glass windows were meant to exclaim the glory of God as well as educate and ‘entertain’ pilgrims.

 If you would like to know more about the stained glass or the miracles depicted in the windows, the Cathedral shop has several books on the Cathedral’s stained glass

 The Candle in the Trinity Chapel

 The tomb of St Thomas was destroyed on the orders of King Henry VIII in 1538 as ‘he had been a traitor to his king, and defied his honour’.
 All the tomb’s gold and jewels were taken and Thomas’s bones were burnt.
-One of the jewels, a large ruby given by the King of France, is now part of the crown jewels in the Tower of London.
+One of the jewels, a large ruby given by the King of France, was worn by Henry VIII on a thumb ring.